Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Radial Profiles

 \subsection{AtomDB}

-The release of AtomDB ver.
-2.0 in 2011, caused significant changes in the derived spectral properties of plasma with $kT < 2$ keV, due to updates in the Fe L-shell data \citep[e.g.,][]{sun12}.
-The major quantity affected for our analysis is the gas temperature, which increases by 10--20\% from ver.\ 1.3 to 2.0 and later versions.
-To estimate the temperature change in the inner profile, we compared the projected \chan\ temperature profile of NGC 3402 from \citet{sun09} (which used AtomDB ver.
-1.3.1) to the \chan\ data reprocessed with CIAO 4.6.1 and CALDB 4.6.2 (post AtomDB ver.\ 2.0, O'Sullivan, private communication).
-By determining the shift between temperature profiles and averaging them, we found that the temperature measurements increased by 19\% between pre--AtomDB 2.0 and post--2.0 analyses.
-We applied this shift to the subsequent temperature and entropy profiles of the inner data, as well as the global temperatures for these objects, as mentioned in the Introduction.
-These adjusted temperatures are used repeatedly in our analyses.
+The release of the atomic database AtomDB ver.\ 2.0.2 in 2011 caused significant changes in the derived spectral properties of plasma with $k_BT < 2$ keV, due to updates in the Fe L-shell data \citep{fos12}.
+The major quantity affected for our analysis is the gas temperature, which increased by 10\%--20\% from ver.\ 1.3--2.0 and later versions.
+This is important to consider, since we are adding our contributions using ver.\ 2.0.2 to data derived from older AtomDB versions.
+To estimate the temperature change in the inner profile, we compared the projected \chan\ temperature profile of NGC 3402 from \citet{sun09} (which used AtomDB ver.\ 1.3.1) to the \chan\ data reprocessed with CIAO 4.6.1 and CALDB 4.6.2 (post AtomDB ver.\ 2.0.2; E. O'Sullivan, private communication).
+By determining the vertical shift between temperature profiles and averaging them, we found that the temperature measurements increased by 18.6\% between pre-AtomDB 2.0.2 and post-2.0.2 analyses.
+This shift was applied to the subsequent temperature and entropy profiles of the inner data, as well as the global temperatures for these objects, as mentioned in the Introduction.
+These adjusted temperatures are used repeatedly in our analysis and are indicated as such in the corresponding figures and text.